 There are on-going workstreams to determine a euro risk free-rate as an alternative to EURIBOR.
-On 13 September 2018, the working group on euro risk-free rates recommended Euro Short-term Rate ("\$\instructer{e}STR\$") as the new risk free rate. \$\instructer{e}STR\$ has been published by the ECB since October 2019.
+On 13 September 2018, the working group on euro risk-free rates recommended Euro Short-term Rate (" $\in STR$ ") as the new risk free rate. $\in STR$ has been published by the ECB since October 2019.
 Meanwhile, EURIBOR underwent a methodological reform in 2019 to make it compliant with the regulatory requirements outlined in the EU Benchmark Regulation.
-It is now determined using a hybrid methodology rather than a purely quote-based method.
-Following a testing phase and public consultations, the hybrid methodology became applicable at the end of 2019, and the European Money Markets Institute has received authorisation from the competent authority, meaning that the benchmark can continue to be used for new and legacy contracts after 3 January 2022.
+It is now determined using a hybrid methodology became applicable at the end of 2019, and the European Money Markets Institute has received authorisation from the competent authority, meaning that the benchmark can continue to be used for new and legacy contracts after 3 January 2022.
 Nevertheless, the long-term sustainability of EURIBOR depends on factors such as the continued willingness of the panel of contributing banks to support it, the support of the regulator and the administrator and/or whether or not there is sufficient activity in its underlying market.